Better layouts for queue lines

 The lines should be regularly monitored and adjusted to minimize line turns.

 If a crowd sees clear logical cues on where to line up, is guided in a reasonable manner, sees their reward, and is shown some respect, they are more likely to remain orderly.
-When a host allows chaos by not clearly showing the way, the crowd is more likely to take the matter into their own hands and behave accordingly.
+When an entity allows chaos by not clearly showing the way, the crowd is more likely to take the matter into their own hands and behave accordingly.